mijdavis2/pihole-bootstrap/README.md

 - If you have access to your router, find the IP address of the pi.
 Otherwise, use the link above to nmap and find it.
 - Run `ssh pi@<ip address>`
 - Password will be `rasbperry`
+- To change password, run: `passwd`
+- Save your password to a SECURE password manager like lastpass or keypass or credstash.
+- `exit` and ssh in again to check your new password works before we start making more changes!

 ## Fish (shell)